Final Thoughts, part 3

 What exactly are those two projects?
 I don’t think it’ll be too much of a spoiler to say a little about them.
 One is about the key albums that influenced me (and thus influenced the writing of my rock journal).
 Some bands may come to light that could have, would have, should have been mentioned in the original manuscript.
 While my thoughts on these influential albums could be written as another addendum to my rock journal, there is too much to say about those albums and an addendum should not be exceptionally long.

 The second project (and probably my last project since it is gigantic in scope), is the outlining of a comic book universe that features characters whose personality and powers embody the music of particular bands.
-The list of rocking superheroes is now at more than 50 characters.
+The list of rocking superheroes/superheroines is now at more than 50 characters.
 That is a lot of characters, adventures and origin stories to move from my brain and onto the page.
 If you read Ch.
 6 of my rock journal, then you know that “The Adventures of Super Chicana and Foxey Lady” will likely play a prominent role in this new comic book universe (that at the moment does not have a home in either the Marvel or DC comic book universes…in case you were wondering).

 Final Thoughts